SilverLuhtoja/ApplicationFilter/README.md

 ## Usage:

-Quick Start: Open a terminal in the project's root directory and run `./start.sh` Command will create necessary containers for application to run.
+Quick Start: Open a terminal in the project's root directory and run `./start.sh` (LF Line Seguence required to work) Command will create necessary containers for application to run.

 ## API ENDPOINTS: